 Benoit wore his influences on his sleeve, making it obvious that he had studied Dynamite Kid’s work.
-He looked like him, was even billed as “Dynamite Chris” at an early point in his career, and would famously go on to adopt Billington’s diving headbutt and snap suplex as integral parts of his in-ring move set.
-He later borrowed from Bret, as well, often using The Hitman’s finishing submission hold, The Sharpshooter.
-The most notable example of which has to be when he used it to tap Shawn Michaels out at Backlash 2004 in Edmonton, Alberta.
+He looked like him, was even billed as "Dynamite Chris" at an early point in his career, and would famously go on to adopt Billington’s diving headbutt and snap suplex as integral parts of his in-ring move set.
+He later borrowed from Bret, often using The Hitman’s finishing submission hold, The Sharpshooter.
+The most notable example of this is when he used it to tap Shawn Michaels out at Backlash 2004 in Edmonton, Alberta.

 This came during the rematch of their WrestleMania XX triple threat with Triple H, causing the hometown, a very pro-Benoit crowd, to give him a massive ovation.
 Not only had he triumphed over the dastardly Cerebral Assassin again, retaining the WWE World Heavyweight Championship, which he won only the previous month at The Showcase of the Immortals, but he had also seemingly avenged The Montreal Screwjob.
 All right there in Edmonton, where his journey into the wrestling world began.
 His family even watched, smiling from the crowd, including his wife Nancy and his son Daniel.

 It’s very hard to write about Chris Benoit, even harder to try and understand him.
 He’s a man split in two.
 There’s everything before, his whole life, and then there’s three days and the befuddling after.
 The family and friends left with unanswerable questions.
 Everything before seems to point to such a family man.
 He was certainly flawed but good at heart and man could he wrestle.
 One of the best ever.